abey79/vpype/docs/cookbook.rst

   $ vpype read input.svg linesort write --pen-up output.svg

-Note that :option:`write --single-path` should only be used for previsualization purposes as the pen-up trajectories may end-up being plotted otherwise.
+Note that :option:`write --pen-up` should only be used for previsualization purposes as the pen-up trajectories may end-up being plotted otherwise.
 The Axidraw software will ignore the layer in which the pen-up trajectories are written, so it is safe to keep them in this particular case.

 Optimizing a SVG for plotting